twitter/bootstrap/site/content/docs/5.0/content/tables.md

 {{< table class="table table-dark table-hover" >}}

-These hoverable rows can also be combined with the striped variant:
+These hoverable rows can also be combined with the striped rows variant:

 {{< table class="table table-striped table-hover" >}}